Sam Sing Kung Temple: History

 The temple is known as a place for Chinese devotees to come for blessing and divination.

 Features

-The temple has a collection of 100 pre-printed Taoist Divination Poems.
-Its bronze bell was donated by the first Kapitan Cina of Sandakan, known as Fung Ming Shan.
-Ming Shan was appointed by the British rulers in 1887 to manage and oversee the Chinese community in the town.
+The temple houses a collection of 100 pre-printed Taoist Divination Poems.
+Its bronze bell was a donation from Fung Ming Shan, the first Kapitan Cina of Sandakan.
+Appointed by the British authorities in 1887, Ming Shan was responsible for managing and overseeing the Chinese community in the town.